hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 After a while of searching, we built up our tent behind a larger rock, which gave us some wind protection.
 Also the ground was not stony but more sandy here.

-# Day 5: Innri-Emstrua → Maelifell
+# Day 5: Innri-Emstruá → Mælifell
 {{< smallDate "2018-07-22" >}}

 We set up a "peeky-timer" for 6am to see if the fog is still there.